-Concerns about bullying can be reported by a pupil to:
+Concerns about bullying can be reported by:

-any member of staff or confidentially in the Worry Box which is in every classroom, and checked regularly by the teacher.
-The teacher will carry out an investigation, log any outcomes on CPOMS, and report to Senior Leaders.

-- a member of their family.
-The family member should contact the class teacher or senior leader immediately.
+- a pupil to any member of staff or confidentially in the Worry Box which is in every classroom, and checked regularly by the teacher.
+The teacher will carry out an investigation, log any outcomes on CPOMS, and report to Senior Leaders. - a member of their family who should contact the class teacher or senior leader immediately.
 The member of staff will carry out an investigation, log any outcomes on CPOMS, and report to Senior Leaders. - a trusted friend who can approach a member of staff.

 The member of staff will immediately report it to their team leader and log the event on CPOMS.
-The team leader or another member of staff is to carry out an investigation, and report to Senior Leaders.
+This is to be logged on to CPOMS under 'Behaviour' choosing the 'Allegation of bullying' option.